oroinc/documentation/commerce/user_guide/orders/edit.rst

 #.
 Hover over the |IcMore| *more actions* menu to the right of the item and click |IcEdit| to start editing its details.

 #.
 Update the required information.
-See :ref:`Create an Order From Scratch topic <user-guide--sales--orders--create>` for detailed information on the available options.
+See :ref:`Create an Order From Scratch <user-guide--sales--orders--create>` and :ref:`Manage Promotions in Orders <user-guide--marketing--promotions--edit--in-order>` topics for detailed information on the available options.

 #.
 Click **Save** on the top right of the page.

 The order is updated.

 .. finish